JamesB0010/KnightlyKnockout/README.md

 <br>
 Node version v18.15.0 was used to develop the app, this version or any later versions should work to run the project

+You will also need github desktop or git installed

+it is easier to clone the project with git desktop, the steps to clone the project with git cli are below

 ### Installation

 How to install and setup the game to run on localhost